uclibs/daily-pr-email/README.md

     - [Fix build pipeline](https://github.com/uclibs/ucrate/pull/123)
     - [Update dependencies](https://github.com/uclibs/ucrate/pull/130)

+All digest issues are labeled: `pr-digest`.

+## Housekeeping (bulk-closing old digest issues)

+This repo may accumulate many digest issues over time.
+Since they are labeled `pr-digest`, you can filter and bulk-close them later:

+- Issues → search: `label:pr-digest is:open`
+- Select all → **Mark as** → **Closed**

+(Closing issues will also generate notifications, so do this when convenient.)

 ## Notes / limitations

 - This repository must have **GitHub Actions enabled**.
 - Scheduled workflows only run based on the workflow file on the repo’s **default branch** (`main`).
-- Creating a new Issue every run is great for testing, but will generate a lot of Issues and emails if the schedule is frequent.
-Reduce the cadence once confirmed.
+- Creating a new Issue each run generates a lot of Issues and emails if the schedule is frequent.

 ## Customization ideas

-- Include PR author, age, or labels
+- Include PR author, age, labels, or review status
 - Exclude additional title prefixes (e.g., `DO NOT MERGE`, `[WIP]`)
 - Only create an Issue if the digest changes (reduces inbox noise)
-- Switch from “new Issue per run” to “update a single rolling Issue”
+- Switch from “new Issue per run” to “update a single rolling Issue” (reduces issue count)

 ## Repository contents